-For these and many other good reasons, a company's ONE model is well advised to meet the highest standards of responsible information management.
-By treating personal information responsibly, companies can harness the capabilities of a new breed of consumers privacy hawks who have strong views about personal information and privacy.
+For these and many other good reasons, the new enterprise is well advised to meet the highest standards of responsible information management.
+By treating personal information responsibly, companies can harness the capabilities of a new breed of consumers-privacy hawks-who have strong views about personal information and privacy.
 Smart firms will build appropriate and effective privacy policies and practices into their systems.
-In doing so, these firms can avoid potential disasters and create the conditions for trust, loyalty, long term relationships and economic advantage.
+In doing so, these firms can avoid potential disasters and create the conditions for trust, loyalty, long-term relationships, and economic advantage.
 Privacy is no longer a compliance issue; it is a business issue.
 It must be a business imperative.

-The context: privacy and technology
+The Context: Privacy and Technology

-Effectively capture, store and disseminate information on a mass scale never before contemplated.
-With the development of the photograph, telegraph and mass printing methods the world began to shrink.
-The emergence of the "yellow press" in the early part of the 20th century triggered the earliest definition of privacy as personal freedom from unwanted intrusions, or "the right to be let alone."
+The rise in modern communications has brought the issue of privacy to the forefront of public consciousness.
+Indeed, the modern conception of privacy emerged in reaction to information and communications technologies in the late 1800s that suddenly made it possible to effectively capture, store, and disseminate information on a mass scale never before contemplated.
+With the development of the photograph, telegraph, and mass printing methods, the world began to shrink.
+The emergence of the "yellow press" in the early part of the twentieth century triggered the earliest definition of privacy as personal freedom from unwanted intrusions, or "the right to be let alone."
 From constitutional protection against search and seizure to restrictions upon free speech, to the implementation of slander and tort laws, common law in the 20th century tended to recognize and respond to privacy threats principally in terms of intrusion upon an individual's personal space and private conversations, as well as upon his or her good name and reputation.

-The appearance of mainframe computers, centralized electronic databases and computerized records in the 1960s and 1970s triggered the next wave of privacy protections.
-The large scale collection by governments of secret, centralized dossiers on citizens and the frequent misuse of that information led to the development of laws to restrict governments' abilities to compile and use such records.
-At the same time, however, freedom of information laws were also enacted to promote greater openness and transparency the sharing of new classes of information with multiple stake holders and to enhance individuals' rights of access to personal information in those databases.
+The appearance of mainframe computers, centralized electronic databases, and computerized records in the 1960s and 1970s triggered the next wave of privacy protections.
+The large-scale collection by governments of secret, centralized dossiers on citizens-and the frequent misuse of that information-led to the development of laws to restrict governments' abilities to compile and use such records.
+At the same time, however, freedom of information laws were also enacted to promote greater openness and transparency-the sharing of new classes of information with multiple stakeholders-and to enhance individuals' rights of access to personal information in those databases.

-In response to the misuse of large scale computerized databases by private organizations in the financial, credit and medical sectors, similar "sunshine" laws were also put in place to protect individuals and their highly personal information, such as credit or health records.
-Fundamental "privacy" principles came into widespread currency, such as those set out by the U.S. Family Educational Rights and Privacy Act of 1974:1
+In response to the misuse of large-scale computerized databases by private organizations in the financial, credit, and medical sectors, similar "sunshine" laws were also put in place to protect individuals and their highly personal information, such as credit or health records.
+Fundamental "privacy" principles came into widespread currency, such as those set out by the U.S. Family Educational Rights and Privacy Act of 1974:2

-- Collection Limitation: There must be no personal data record keeping systems whose very existence is secret. - Disclosure: There must be a way for an individual to find out what information about himself or herself is in a record, and how it is used. - Secondary Usage: There must be a way for an individual to prevent information about himself or herself, that was obtained for one purpose, from being used or made available for other purposes without consent. - Record Correction: There must be a way for an individual to correct or amend a record of identifiable information about himself or herself. - Security: Any organization creating, maintaining, using or disseminating records of identifiable personal data must assure the reliability of the data for their intended use and must take precautions to prevent misuse of the data.
+- Collection Limitation: There must be no personal data record-keeping systems whose very existence is secret. - Disclosure: There must be a way for an individual to find out what information about himself or herself is in a record, and how it is used. - Secondary Usage: There must be a way for an individual to prevent information about himself or herself, that was obtained for one purpose, from being used or made available for other purposes without consent. - Record Correction: There must be a way for an individual to correct or amend a record of identifiable information about himself or herself. - Security: Any organization creating, maintaining, using, or disseminating records of identifiable personal data must assure the reliability of the data for their intended use and must take precautions to prevent misuse of the data.